rzvxa/cmonkey/README.md

-cmonkey
+cmonkey (WIP)
 ====
 A stealthy C++ based Windows backdoor that uses Email(for example Gmail) as a command and control server

-This project was inspired by the gdog(https://github.com/maldevel/gdog) from maldevel.
+This project is inspired by the gdog(https://github.com/maldevel/gdog) from maldevel.

 Requirements
 =====